-Harvard Organization to Honor Accomplishments in Entertainment
+Harvard Organization to Honor Accomplishments

 The Hasty Pudding Institute will host a gala ceremony to award its first Order of the Golden Sphinx honoring Michael Lynton, CEO of Sony Entertainment, Inc. This award offers the highest honor presented by the Institute.
 It is given to outstanding individuals within the entertainment industry, recognizing their contributions to performance arts.